yoavniran/mocha-stirrer/readme.md

 ## Stirring

 Internally, the mocha hooks (mainly the `before` hook) are used extensively to set up the fakes and your own befores/afters/etc.
-To use Mocha-Stirrer successfully you should have a good grip of the order of execution of things in Mocha in conjunction with its hooks.
+To use Mocha-Stirrer successfully you should have a good grip of the order of execution of things in Mocha in conjunction with its hooks...

+> this section isnt complete yet